nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-This contains some important information that you should take note of
+This contains some important information or constraints that you should take note of
 </div>

 --------------------------------------------------------------------------------------------------------------------